little-world/rust-course/src/12-hashmap-hashset-patterns.md

 Failing to manage `HashMap` capacity can lead to poor performance due to repeated resizing, or wasted memory from over-allocation.

--   **Problem**:
-    -   **Latency Spikes**: When a `HashMap` reaches its capacity, it must resize, which involves allocating a new, larger backing array and re-hashing and moving every single element.
+-   **Problem**: - **Latency Spikes**: When a `HashMap` reaches its capacity, it must resize, which involves allocating a new, larger backing array and re-hashing and moving every single element.
 This can cause significant latency spikes in performance-sensitive applications.
-    -   **Wasted Memory**: A `HashMap` that grows and then shrinks may hold on to a large, mostly empty allocation.
-For long-lived maps, this is a form of memory leak.
-    -   **Inefficient Construction**: Building a large `HashMap` from scratch without setting an initial capacity is very inefficient, as it will trigger many resize operations.

--   **Solution**:
-    -   **Pre-allocation**: If you know the final size of the map, use `HashMap::with_capacity(n)` to pre-allocate the required memory upfront, avoiding all intermediate resizes.
-    -   **`reserve`**: Before inserting a batch of items, use `map.reserve(additional_items)` to ensure there is enough capacity, preventing a resize during the insertion loop.
+-   **Solution**: - **Pre-allocation**: If you know the final size of the map, use `HashMap::with_capacity(n)` to pre-allocate the required memory upfront, avoiding all intermediate resizes. - **`reserve`**: Before inserting a batch of items, use `map.reserve(additional_items)` to ensure there is enough capacity, preventing a resize during the insertion loop.
-    -   **`shrink_to_fit`**: After a map has been built or has had many items removed, call `map.shrink_to_fit()` to release any unused memory back to the system.
-This is useful for long-lived, read-mostly maps.
-    -   **String Interning**: For maps with many duplicate string values, use a string interner to store each unique string only once and use a cheap, lightweight ID in the map.

--   **Why It Matters**:
-    -   **Performance**: Pre-allocating capacity can make the construction of large `HashMap`s 3-10x faster.
+-   **Why It Matters**: - **Performance**: Pre-allocating capacity can make the construction of large `HashMap`s 3-10x faster.
 A map of 1 million entries could trigger ~20 resize operations if not pre-allocated.
-    -   **Memory Efficiency**: `shrink_to_fit` and string interning can dramatically reduce the memory footprint of your application, which is critical in memory-constrained environments like embedded systems or for services running at massive scale.
-    -   **Predictable Performance**: Avoiding resizes in hot paths ensures that your application has more predictable, lower-latency performance.

 -   **Use Cases**:
     -   **Batch Data Loading**: When loading a large dataset from a file or database, pre-allocate the map with the size of the dataset.